 The terms of any financing arrangements we enter into may adversely affect the holdings or the rights of our shareholders and the issuance of additional securities, whether equity or debt, by us, or the possibility of such issuance, may cause the market price of our common shares to decline.
 The sale of additional equity or convertible securities also would dilute all of our shareholders.
 For example, during the year ended December 31, 2018, we raised \$103.2 million, net of commissions paid, but excluding estimated transaction expenses, through a combination of "at-the-market" equity offerings and an underwritten public offering, selling an aggregate of 9,540,000 common shares.
 We are also party to an amended and restated loan and security agreement with Silicon Valley Bank pursuant to which we have borrowed an aggregate principal amount of \$15.5 million.
 Our loan pursuant to the amended and restated loan and security agreement is secured by substantially all of our assets except intellectual property and the agreement requires us to comply with various affirmative and negative covenants.
 The incurrence of additional indebtedness would result in increased fixed payment obligations and, potentially, the imposition of additional restrictive covenants.
 Such additional covenants could include limitations on our ability to incur additional debt, limitations on our ability to acquire, sell or license intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business.
-We could also be required to seek funds through arrangements with collaborators or otherwise at an earlier stage than otherwise effect on our business, operating results and prospects.
-In addition, any additional fundraising efforts may divert our management from their day-to-day activities, which may adversely affect our ability to develop and commercialize our product candidates.
+We could also be required to seek funds through arrangements with collaborators or otherwise at an earlier stage than otherwise would be desirable resulting in the loss of rights to some of our product candidates or other unfavorable terms, any of which may have a material adverse effect on our business, operating results and prospects.
+In addition, any additional fundraising efforts may divert our management from their day-to-day activities, which may adversely affect our ability to develop and